GKStretton/dexory-app/README.md

 ## Improvements

+- If I were to do this again, I would ask for clarification on how, and by who/what, the report will be used.
+The raw report format is hard to interpret by a human because it's flat, this is what I would suggest if it's to be ingested by humans:

+  1. Get confirmation that the location codes map how I assumed `{rack}{position}{shelf}`.
+  2. Incorporate location awareness into the backend report generator, moving the location organising code out of the frontend and into the backend.
+This would improve the frontend responsiveness.
+  3. The generated json reports would then have location-based hierarchy, so they are easier to interpret by a human.
+  4. The status summaries could be included in the json report too.

+- The frontend hangs for a short time when a report is generated due to the client-side transformation.
+Making the report be organised by location would eliminate this.
 - The frontend visualisation is currently not robust to missing shelves / positions, so the imagery may become misleading if there are missing elements
-- The frontend hangs for a short time when a report is generated, some optimisation could be done here
-- The frontend is not particularly responsive, if I had more time I would optimise for non-"1080p landscape".
+- The frontend is not particularly responsive, if I had more time I would optimise for smaller windows and mobile devices, for example by making the location visualisation scroll instead of wrap.

 ## License